 10 Easy Moroccan Recipes for Busy Weeknights

 Moroccan food is known for the complex blending of spices, slow-cooked home-cooked meals, and generous portions.
 But that doesn’t mean you have to have loads of extra time to make a delicious Moroccan meal.
 These 10 easy Moroccan recipes are a great addition to your weeknight round-up!
-Moroccan dishes don’t have to be as complex to make as they may seem.
+Moroccan food recipes don’t have to be as complex to make as they may seem.

 10 Easy Moroccan Recipes for Busy Weeknights